shardus/website-docs.shardus.com/pages/docs/examples/hello-cloud-template.md

 ---

-We save our accounts into an object keyed with the accoundId.
-This is a convenient way to hold on to accounts when using an in memory representation like this and we'll find it across many shardus dapps.
-If we were saving into a database instead, we could add an index on accountId for fast lookups.
+We save our accounts into an object keyed with the account ID.
+This is a convenient way to hold on to accounts when using an in-memory representation like this and we'll find it across many Shardus dApps.
+If we were saving into a database instead, we could add an index on `accountId` for fast lookups.

 ```ts
 type Accounts = {